 How To Make It Easier For Us To Unblock Your Drain

-The inspection opening most typically is a 150mm, or 100mm PVC diameter screw cap that can unscrew or a round disk, brass or PVC, screwed into the top of a riser.
-Sometimes in older cast iron pipes, the “IO” can be a bolted in plug.
-Sometimes the “IO” is situated under the floor near the toilet or bathroom, while other times it may be in a subfloor area or at the base of a second-floor stack.
-Majority of homes also have an inspection opening outside where the drain exits the building and also at the boundary where the pipe joins the municipality sewer system.
+The inspection opening most typically is a 150mm or 100mm PVC diameter screw cap that can unscrew or a round disk, brass or PVC, screwed into the top of a riser.
+Sometimes, in older cast iron pipes, the “IO” can be a bolted-in plug.
+Sometimes, the “IO” is situated under the floor near the toilet or bathroom, while other times, it may be in a subfloor area or at the base of a second-floor stack.
+The majority of homes also have an inspection opening outside where the drain exits the building and also at the boundary where the pipe joins the municipality sewer system.

 What Causes The Main Sewer Line To Become Blocked?